Air Resistance For Kids

 This is because, the particles of water are pushing back against you, resisting your movement.

 You know, walking through air is easier than walking through water.
 But, air resists movement too.
+Let’s see what air resistance is and how air resistance works with this lesson, Air Resistance for kids.

 Air resistance is a frictional force that air pushes against a moving object.